Tool – noun. an implement, especially one held in the hand, as a hammer, saw, or file, for performing or facilitating mechanical operations.

 Amazingly enough, no one wanted to finish the thought.
 WTF?
 People just don’t like talking about money.
 It’s like they fear it.
 They could have said, money is necessary, it’s valuable, needed, scarce, hard to get, the list goes on and on.

-I think we really need to open up about money and our knowledge and or lack of knowledge about it.
-No one knows everything about how deal with money and so the more we talk about it the more ideas we get, the more tools we have.
+I think we really need to open up about money and our knowledge or lack of knowledge about it.
+No one knows everything about how to deal with money and so the more we talk about it the more ideas we get, the more tools we have.

 Most people I know spend money and never really think about it.
 Do you know how much you spend on groceries every month?
 How much money went into your gas tank?
 Can you tell me how much you spent on booze or restaurants?
 NO?
-Well you’ll be happy to hear that you’re like 51% of the Canadian Population.
+Well you’ll be happy to hear that you’re like 51% of the Canadian population.